-The Seattle Starbucks Reserve Roastery & Tasting Room is a must see when you are in the Seattle area.
+The Seattle Starbucks Reserve Roastery & Tasting Room is a must-see when you are in the Seattle area.
 It is amazing to see how the Starbucks Reserve line is made and packaged as well.
-We were able to get a tour from the manager Max as a part of the Show Me Seattle Tour in we were gifted January.
-(You can see my review post of the tour -> here)
+We were able to get a tour from the manager Max as a part of the Show Me Seattle Tour in we were gifted in January.

 Now, my girlfriend, Jenn is a diehard Starbucks fanatic and she had never heard of The Seattle Starbucks Reserve Roastery & Tasting Room in Seattle before our tour.
 The Roastery is located in Captial Hill of Seattle and opened in December 2014.
 This location is the only Roastery for the Starbucks Reserve line.
 Everything for the line is roasted and packaged in this location!
 In addition to the Roastery, there is a Cold Brew Bar, Mixology bar, fresh serve and Princi Bakery in the Starbucks Reserve Roastery & Tasting Room.

 Everything in Starbucks packaging is also centered around this location, they had hired a designer who had a set of plans but they were thrown out.
 Once they got to the original floors it was brass and bronze and she went from there.
 All the furniture is a one-off for this specific location, even the curtains!
 I love that they had real coffee trees in the windows, though they won’t be harvested it was still a neat thing to see.
 This building was originally a Packard dealership.
 Even the bathrooms have unique touches to them as well.